Who Are The Juggalos And Why Are They Marching In Washington, D.C.?

 5. Why are they are protesting?

 It's related to the gang classification and lawsuit.
-The website announcing the Juggalo March says it's to "make a collective statement from the Juggalo Family to the world about what we are and what we are not. ...
+The website announcing the Juggalo March says its goal is to "make a collective statement from the Juggalo Family to the world about what we are and what we are not. ...

 "The Juggalo Family must truly shine and show America and the world that we are not a gang, public menace, cult, or any of the other untrue labels they have attempted to slap on us throughout the years.
 We must collectively show them that we truly are a family that is united by a shared love of music and fellowship."